Technical Standards And Reasonable Accommodation

 Behavioral and social attributes

 A student must possess the psychological ability required for the full utilization of their intellectual abilities, for the exercise of good judgment, for the prompt completion of all responsibilities inherent to diagnosis and care of patients, and for the development of mature, sensitive, and effective relationships with patients.
 Students must be able to tolerate physically and mentally taxing workloads and function effectively under stress.
-They must be able to adapt to a changing environment, and display flexibility and function in the face of uncertainties inherent in the clinical problems of patients.
+They must be able to adapt to a changing environment, display flexibility, and function in the face of uncertainties inherent in the clinical problems of patients.
 Students must demonstrate ethical behavior both in the classroom and during clinical experiences.

 In compliance with the Americans with Disabilities Act, the admissions process does not require disclosure of a disability.
 However, all enrolled students must be capable of meeting the technical standards for the academic and clinical education components of the DPT program.
 These technical standards are necessary for full participation in the curriculum and it is expected that students will function independently, which generally means, without the aid of an intermediary, to achieve proficiency in all curricular areas.
 Applicants and students should review the technical standards for the DPT program carefully.
 A student who has a disability may request reasonable accommodations.
 If, due to a disability, you feel you may require accommodations in order to complete the curriculum, it is essential that you work with the BU Office of Disability Services to discuss possible accommodations.